design-first/system-designer-documentation/docs/Edit a Model.md

 ## View your models

-To edit a model in System Designer:
+To vies your models in System Designer:

 * click on the **Models** tab and
 * you will see all the generated models.

 ![Image Alt](../../img/edit-a-model.png)

-## Model edition
+## Edit a model

 * click on a model,
 * an editor will open the content of the model,